-chicken The Unofficial Home of
+The Unofficial

-Chicken Sandwiches
+Home of Shredded Chicken Sandwiches |

+Welcome to the unofficial shredded chicken sandwich home page.
+If you like chicken and you like sandwiches then this one is worth trying.
+They are simple to make and taste great - a real cut above the store-bought chicken spreads and a whole lot cheaper.
 Note that this form of a chicken sandwich is generally available only in parts of Ohio.
 Many drive-ins and some restaurants carry them.
 We've compiled a list of over 170 places so far and they are all listed here.
-But they can be made and enjoyed anywhere!
+But they can be made and enjoyed anywhere! |

 When I left Central Ohio for California forty years ago, I experienced my share of "culture shock".
 Palm trees are tall and skinny, not at all like the enveloping maples and oaks.
 The seasons dropped from the easily detectable four to two - sunny and rainy.
 Winter holidays were snowless, more sandy claws than Santa Claus.
 Store names differed, food choices expanded, ethnic restaurants and health foods offered new taste treats.